parko636/esphome-influxdb/README.md

 * **database** (Optional, default = 'esphome'): Auto create Database if does not exist.
 * <del>**max\_packet_size** (Optional, int): Max size of UDP packets.
 Defaults to 500.</del>
 * <del>**send_timeout** (Optional, time): Time to wait before sending UDP packets which have not been filled to max size.
 Defaults to 100ms.</del>
-* **publish_all** (Optional, boolean): If true publish updates from all sensors unless explicit ignored in per sensor configuration.
-If false only publish updates from sensors explicit configured.
+* **publish_all** (Optional, boolean): If true, publish updates from all sensors unless explicitly ignored in per sensor configuration.
+If false, only publish updates from sensors explicitly configured.
 Defaults to True.
 * **tags** (Optional, mapping): Mapping of tag keys and values.
 Defaults to 'node: <esphome.name>'.
 * **sensors** (Optional, mapping): Per sensor configuration.
 Keys are sensor IDs.
-All types of sensors are included in this mapping, there is no distinquin bettwi float, binary and text sensors.
+All types of sensors are included in this mapping, there is no distinction between float, binary and text sensors.

 #### Sensor configuration variables

 * **ignore** (Optional, boolean): Whether or not to include updates for this sensor.
 Defaults to True.
 * **measurement** (Optional, string): Name of measurements with update from this sensor.
 Defaults to the sanitized name of the sensor.
 * **tags** (Optional, mapping): Additional tags added for this sensor.